yaswanthramanam/DeWill_Zerepy_Cron_Agent/README.md

 # ZerePy

-ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI/Anthropic/EternalAI LLMs.
+ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by multiple LLMs.

 ZerePy is built from a modularized version of the Zerebro backend.
 With ZerePy, you can launch your own agent with similar core functionality as Zerebro.
 For creative outputs, you'll need to fine-tune your own model.